davidfrantz/force/docs/source/components/lower-level/level2/format.rst

 File format
 ^^^^^^^^^^^

-The images are provided with signed 16bit datatype and band sequential (BSQ) interleaving in following default format:
+The images are provided with signed 16bit datatype in one of the following preconfigured formats:

-* GeoTiff
+.. include:: ../../../_static/files/format_cog.txt
+  :code: shell

+.. include:: ../../../_static/files/format_gtiff.txt
+  :code: shell

+.. include:: ../../../_static/files/format_envi.txt
+  :code: shell

-  This is the recommended output option.
+COG is the default and recommended format.
-  Images are compressed GeoTiff images using LZW compression with horizontal differencing.
-  The images are generated with internal blocks for partial image access.
-  These blocks are strips that are as wide as the ``TILE_SIZE`` and as high as the ``BLOCK_SIZE``.
+Users may also use a custom format by providing GDAL configuration options in the same format as shown above.

+FORCE versions older than ``3.8.01-dev:::2025-09-17_14:04:58`` used a different GeoTiff configuration.
+If you want to create GeoTiff files with the old configuration, you may use following settings in a custom format.
+Note that you need to adapt the block sizes to your tile size, such that you have ``BLOCKXSIZE`` being the tile size in x direction and ``BLOCKYSIZE`` being a divisor of the tile size in y direction, usually 10 blocks.

+.. include:: ../../../_static/files/format_gtiff_old.txt
+  :code: shell

 Metadata
 ^^^^^^^^